cs481-ekh/f22-fires-wild/README.md

 ## Importing Data

+### Automatically

+- To import data as csv:
+    `./csv-data-import.sh <name-of-csv-file>.csv`

+- To import sample sql statements `./sample-data-import.sh`

+### Manually

-Below are the general steps to import data into the sql container.
+Below are the manual steps to import data into the sql container.
 Failing to follow the following steps can prevent data from being successfully imported.

 - Build and run the docker container outlned in the Clean install section of this README